ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 includes too few reports, then the aggregate result can reveal information about individual measurements.
 Aggregators enforce the agreed-upon minimum batch size during collection, but implementations SHOULD also opt out of participating in a DAP task if the minimum batch size is too small.

-This document does not specify how to choose an appropriate minimum batch size, but an appropriate value may be determined from the differential privacy ({{dp}}) parameters in use, if any.
+A larger minimum batch size will yield a higher degree of privacy, but since this ultimately depends on the application, the nature of the measurements, the aggregation function and whether and how differential privacy ({{dp}}) is used, this document does not specify how to choose an appropriate minimum batch size.

 ### Relaxing Report Processing Rules